muokicaleb/muokicaleb/README.md

 <p align="left">
 - ✨ I'm a DevOps Engineer, and OpenSource Contributor interested in solving meaningful problems using technology.<br>
 - Previously I have worked as a Software Developer, Data Scientist, and Data Engineer.<br>
-- When I am not being paid to build solutions, I am building cyber-security tools for penetration testers.
+- When I am not being paid to build solutions, I am building cyber-security tools for penetration testers.<br>
 - You can ask me about anything.
 If I can help, I will.<br>

 </p>